DenisCercasin/RentTracker/docs/design_decisions.md

 ### Problem statement
 {: .no_toc }

-To document the development process of the RentTracker project, we needed a structured, consistent format that would allow us to explain decisions, architecture, and functionality.
+To document the development process of the Rent Tracker project, we needed a structured, consistent format that would allow us to explain decisions, architecture, and functionality.

 With limited time and a large development workload, our goal was to use a simple, working solution that still looked clean and professional.